 Company law requires the Directors to prepare CSi group and Bank financial statements for each financial year.
-Under that law they are required to prepare the CSi group financial statements in accordance with IFRSs as adopted by the EU and applicable law and have elected to prepare the Bank financial statements on the same basis select suitable accounting policies and then apply them consistently;
+Under that law they are required to prepare the CSi group financial statements in accordance with IFRSs as adopted by the EU and applicable law and have elected to prepare the Bank financial statements on the same basis.